 Depending on your initial training and status, the School issues:

-All programs leading to the Specialized Engineering Graduate Degree (DIS) or the Master’s Degree (Diploma of Applied Advanced Studies – DESA) can be followed as part of a sandwich training, with the exception of Reservoir Geoscience and Engineering and Petroleum Economics and Management.
+All programs leading to the Specialized Engineering Graduate Degree (DIS) or the Master’s Degree (Diploma of Applied Advanced Studies – DESA) can be followed as part of a sandwich training, with the exception of Energy Technology Economics and Management.

-In addition, the research-oriented Master’s degree EEET can also be followed in sandwich training; please note this Master is co-organized with other partner institutions.
+In addition, the research-oriented Master’s degree in Environmental, Energy and Transport Economics (EEET) can also be followed in sandwich training; please note this Master is co-organized with other partner institutions.

 To be admitted to one of our programs taught in English, you will have to certify, before the Admissions Board, that you have the following minimum level in one of these tests: